Translate

 Why would D123 raise taxes so much?

-While the notice in the newspaper reports the tax extension to be 5.75% (or 4.68% including the debt service levy figure), the typical homeowners’ tax extension from D123 is capped at 5% by law.
+While the notice in the newspaper reports the tax extension to be 4.93% (or 4.19% including the debt service levy figure), the typical homeowners’ tax extension from D123 is capped at the lesser of 5% or the prior years December Consumer Price Index (CPI) by law.
 This assumes the property has not changed from the prior year.
 District 123 is asking for an amount higher than that because we are anticipating new property (additions to the EAV) to enter the tax rolls that we want to capture.
-The actual new growth figures and property values will not be available until late spring of 2024, but our levy is due by the end of December 2023.
+The actual new growth figures and property values will not be available until late spring of 2025, but our levy is due by the end of December 2024.
 To meet the December deadline we must make an educated guess regarding our overall tax extension.

 What happens if D123 doesn’t levy enough?